anodyne/nova/README.md

 * fixed bug where the post notification stayed active even after the post had been updated and/or sent out
 * fixed errors that were thrown when adding a rank
 * fixed error thrown when there are no fields in a specs form section
+* fixed error thrown in the dashboard
+* fixed bug where wiki pages were being put in the uncategorized section even if they had categories
+* fixed error thrown for missing option parameters
+* fixed error thrown during accepting/rejecting a docked ship application

 Known Issues
 ------------